Dermal Filler Treatment Sydney

 6. Is it necessary to take a skin test prior to the treatment?

 There is no need for a skin test because hyaluronic acid dermal fillers don’t contain animal-derived ingredients.
+However, it is your prerogative to get tested, especially if you have a history of allergy.

 7. Is the procedure painful?